 FAQs about Plegridy

-Plegridy was first approved by the U.S. Food and Drug Administration in August 2014 as a subcutaneous or under-the-skin injection to treat relapsing forms of multiple sclerosis (MS).
-It is indicated in the U.S. for clinically isolated syndrome, relapsing-remitting MS, and active secondary progressive MS. A formulation for injection into the muscle was approved in 2021.
+Plegridy was first approved by the U.S. Food and Drug Administration in August 2014 as a subcutaneous injection to treat relapsing forms of multiple sclerosis (MS).
+It is indicated in the U.S. for clinically isolated syndrome, relapsing-remitting MS, and active secondary progressive MS. The intramuscular formulation was approved in 2021.

-Yes.
-Based on data from several European registries, exposure to interferon beta-based medications before conception or during the first trimester did not increase the frequency of fetal issues.
+Data from several observation studies have not found an association between exposure to interferon beta medications before conception or in early pregnancy with a higher risk of fetal issues or major birth defects.
 Where clinically needed, Plegridy may be considered for use during pregnancy, but patients who plan to become pregnant should discuss this possibility with their healthcare providers.

 Interactions between Plegridy and alcohol have not been reported to date.
-However, alcohol can interfere with some medications and exacerbate side effects, such as liver injury.
-Patients are advised to discuss with their healthcare team how much alcohol is safe for them to drink.
+However, alcohol may exacerbate some side effects of Plegridy, such as liver injury, so patients are advised to discuss with their healthcare team whether it is safe for them to drink alcohol.

 Hair loss (alopecia) was a common side effect experienced by patients on Plegridy in clinical trials.
 Although more rarely, weight gain also may occur as a result of kidney damage caused by the medication.
 Patients should inform their healthcare provider if any unexpected symptoms develop.